Cooper Marody

-Cooper Patrick Marody (born December 20, 1996) is an American professional ice hockey player for the Lehigh Valley Phantoms in the American Hockey League (AHL).
-Marody was drafted 158th overall by the Philadelphia Flyers in the 2015 NHL Entry Draft.
+Cooper Patrick Marody (born December 20, 1996) is an American musician and professional ice hockey player who is currently playing with Linköping HC in the Swedish Hockey League (SHL).
+Marody was drafted 158th overall by the Philadelphia Flyers in the 2015 NHL entry draft.

-Early life
+Early and personal life

 Marody was born on December 20, 1996, to Patrick and Lisa Marody.
 He attended St. Patrick School in Brighton before attending St. Mary's Prep in Orchard Lake Village for two years.
 During his freshman year, he played for the junior varsity team, before being promoted to the varsity team later in the season.
 During his sophomore year, he was named to the 2012–13 MHSHCA First Team All-State.

 Playing career

 Junior

 Marody was drafted 130th overall by the Green Bay Gamblers in the 2013 United States Hockey League (USHL) draft, however, he was never signed by the team.
 He attended an open tryout camp for the Muskegon Lumberjacks, and signed with the team as a free agent.
 During the 2013–14 season, Marody recorded nine goals and 21 assists in 58 games for the Lumberjacks.
 During the 2014–15 season, Marody began the season with the Lumberjacks, where he recorded two goals and seven assists in 14 games.
 On December 4, 2014, he was traded to the Sioux Falls Stampede in exchange for Will Graber.
 In 38 regular season games for the Stampede, he recorded 20 goals and 29 assists.
 During the 2015 Clark Cup playoffs he recorded one goal and 11 assists in 12 games, to help lead the Stampede to the Clark Cup.